AzatKaya1/KiCad-ESP32-S3-Custom-DevBoard/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Azat%20KAYA-0A66C2?style=for-the-badge&logo=linkedin)](https://www.linkedin.com/in/azatkaya1/?skipRedirect=true)

-a*If this project helped you, consider giving it a ⭐ on GitHub!*
+*If this project helped you, consider giving it a ⭐ on GitHub!*